BorekZnovustvoritel/SBOM-Grader/sbomgrader/translation_maps/README.md

 {{ bar | func(name="last") }}
 ```
 which will resolve into the last value of the variable `bar`.

+More information about transformation functions is located [here](transformers/README.md).
+There have also been added these Jinja2 filters:

+- `unwrap`
+  - Unwraps a list, returns the first value of the list.
+In case of a problem, returns an empty string instead.
+- `slice`
+  - Slices a list or a string.
+Takes 2 arguments, `start`, `end`, each of which can be omitted.
+  - The `start` argument specifies the first index to include.
+  - The `end` argument specifies the first index to exclude and end the slicing.
+- `fallback`
+  - Takes any number of arguments, to which any variables can be passed
+  - Returns the first non-empty value, in a list
+  - Returns an empty list as a fallback
+  - Example use: ` {{ foo | fallback(bar, spam) | unwrap }}`
+    - This returns either value of `foo`, `bar` or `spam`, whichever is non-empty.
+    - Precedence is order-dependent.

 ### Field Path